SoumadeepCh/pense/README.md

 # Expense Tracker AI 🤖💰

 A modern, AI-powered expense tracking application built with Next.js 14, TypeScript, and beautiful UI components.
-Track your income and expenses with intelligent categorization and stunning analytics.
+Track your income and expenses with intelligent categorization and stunning analytics..

 ## ✨ Features